-Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 54 of 88
+Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 53 of 87

-- (c) Cooperation with governmental aggregation programs, pursuant to section 4928.20 of the Revised Code. - (2) An electric utility shall not disclose a customer's social security number without the customer's written consent as delineated in paragraph (E)(4) of this rule, or without a court order, except for the following purposes: - (a) Completing a customer credit evaluation. - (b) An electric utility's or competitive retail electric service (CRES) provider's collections and/or credit reporting activities. - (c) Participation in the home energy assistance program, the emergency home energy assistance program, and programs funded by the universal service fund, pursuant to section 4928.52 of the Revised Code, such as the percentage of income payment plan programs.

-(d) Customer provides written consent.

-- (3) An electric utility shall not disclose residential customer energy usage data that is more granular than the monthly historical consumption data, provided on the customer preenrollment list pursuant to paragraph (E) of rule 4901:1-10-29 of the Administrative Code, without the customer's consent, or as required for billing purposes, or electronic authorization, or a court or commission directive ordering disclosure. - (4) Customer information release consent form - (a) Written consent shall be on a separate piece of paper and shall be clearly identified on its face as a release of personal information and all text appearing on the consent form shall be in at least sixteen-point type.
+- (b) Participation in the home energy assistance program, the emergency home energy assistance program, and programs funded by the universal service fund, pursuant to section 4928.52 of the Revised Code, such as the percentage of income payment plan programs. - (c) Cooperation with governmental aggregation programs, pursuant to section 4928.20 of the Revised Code. - (2) An electric utility shall not disclose a customer's social security number without the customer's written consent as delineated in paragraph (E)(4) of this rule, or without a court order, except for the following purposes: - (a) Completing a customer credit evaluation. - (b) An electric utility's or competitive retail electric service (CRES) provider's collections and/or credit reporting activities. - (c) Participation in the home energy assistance program, the emergency home energy assistance program, and programs funded by the universal service fund, pursuant to section 4928.52 of the Revised Code, such as the percentage of income payment plan programs. - -(d) Customer provides written consent. - (3) An electric utility shall not disclose residential customer energy usage data that is more granular than the monthly historical consumption data, provided on the customer preenrollment list pursuant to paragraph (E) of rule 4901:1-10-29 of the Administrative Code, without the customer's consent, or as required for billing purposes, or electronic authorization, or a court or commission directive ordering disclosure. - (4) Customer information release consent form - (a) Written consent shall be on a separate piece of paper and shall be clearly identified on its face as a release of personal information and all text appearing on the consent form shall be in at least sixteen-point type.
 The following statement shall appear prominently on the consent form, just prior to the signature, in type darker and larger than the type in surrounding sentences: "I realize that under the rules and regulations of the public utilities commission of Ohio, I may refuse to allow (name of the electric utility) to release the information set forth above.
 By my signature, I freely give (name of the electric utility) permission to release the information designated above."
 The written consent form for the release of customer energy usage data shall specify the identity of any recipients of the data, type and granularity of the data being collected, and uses for which the data is being collected.
 Forms requiring a customer to circle or to check off preprinted types of information to be released may not be used.

-Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 55 of 88
+Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 54 of 87